brentdx/hi/README.md

 # Brent Davis' Portfolio

-In a world of mindless emails, slacks, and DMs, the written word is often undervalued.
+We process thousands of emails, slacks, and DMs daily.
+In pursuit of speed, the written word is often undervalued.
 I contend that writing with passion, intention, and efficiency (PIE) is critical to motivating and aligning action, and a delicious treat :)

 **Name:** Brent Davis
 **Role:** Building products and teams that create trust and drive liquidity